Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Abstract

 \section{Abstract}

-For isotropic fluids, classical nucleation theory predicts the nucleation rate, barrier height and critical droplet size by accounting for the competition between bulk free energy and surface interfacial tension.
-The situation for anisotropic fluids is less understood.
-Here, we numerically investigate nucleation phenomena in nematogenic fluids in quasi two-dimensional geometry, using a mesoscopic framework of anisotropic phases.
-We compare the nucleation of nematic droplets in metastable isotropic medium with the nucleation of isotropic droplets in metastable nematic medium.
-Ratio between the anisotropic and isotropic elastic distortion $\kappa$ is found to play a central role in determining the geometric structure of the droplets.
-We show how {\it de Gennes ansatz} do not hold for curved interfaces.
-Noncircular nematic droplets with homogeneous director orientation are nucleated for small $\kappa$, while droplet shape remain circular in absence of $\kappa$.
-However for large $\kappa$, noncircular droplets are nucleated with integer topological charge accompanied by a biaxial ring at the outer surface.
-Furthermore, shape change from circular to noncircular geometry of isotropic droplets in nematic background for $\kappa\neq0$ are also obtained.
-The growth law is found to be $L\sim(at^2+bt+c)^{0.5}$ for both pathways, although the droplets follow an unusual two-stage nucleation and growth mechanism.
-The temporal distribution of successive nucleation events signals the relevance of long ranged elasticity mediated interactions in the nematic.
-We critically discuss the consequences of our results for classical nucleation theory extended to anisotropic situations.
+For isotropic fluids, classical nucleation theory predicts the nucleation rate, barrier height and critical droplet size by accounting for the competition between bulk energy and interfacial tension.
+The nucleation process in liquid crystals is less understood.
+We numerically investigate nucleation in monolayered nematogenic films using a mesoscopic framework, in particular, we study the morphology and kinetic pathway in spontaneous formation and growth of droplets of the stable phase in the metastable background.
+The parameter $\kappa$ that quantifies the anisotropic elastic energy plays a central role in determining the geometric structure of the droplets.
+Noncircular nematic droplets with homogeneous director orientation are nucleated in a background of supercooled isotropic phase for small $\kappa$.
+For large $\kappa$, noncircular droplets with integer topological charge, accompanied by a biaxial ring at the outer surface, are nucleated.
+The isotropic droplet shape in a superheated nematic background is found to depend on $\kappa$ in a similar way.
+Identical growth laws are found in the two cases, although an unusual two-stage mechanism is observed in the nucleation of isotropic droplets.
+Temporal distributions of successive events indicate the relevance of long-ranged elasticity-mediated interactions within the isotropic domains.
+Implications for a theoretical description of nucleation in anisotropic fluids are discussed.